simdjson/simdjson/doc/basics.md

 The simdjson library makes generous use of `std::string_view` instances.
 If you are unfamiliar with `std::string_view` in C++, make sure to [read the section on std::string_view](#string_view).
+They behave much like an immutable `std::string` but they require no memory allocation.
+You can create a `std::string` instance from an `std::string_view` when you need it.

 The following specific instructions indicate how to use the JSON when exceptions are enabled, but simdjson has full, idiomatic support for users who avoid exceptions.
 See [the simdjson error handling documentation](basics.md#error-handling) for more.